itsjoesullivan/js-vim/design.md

 One reason that vim as a web app is cool is because, from a rendering perspective, it's very simple (it runs on old computers!), so it's a good way begin to create an "app" feel in the browser.
 However, for that reason, it deviates a lot from the DOM paradigm.
 For example, semantic html would put the entire application into a \<textarea>.
 Needless to say, that's not helpful.
 A Backbone-oriented MV system puts each character in its own view (\<span class='char'>h\</span>), which again is not terrifically helpful.
 A rendering framework that takes some of the manual rendering work out of, say, changing the 'function' keyword a certain color for the sake of syntax highlighting, would be welcome in this project.

-###Other dimensions
+###Other stuff

-There are other dimensions to vim than text editing: syntax highlighting; formatting; plugins; things I don't know about.
-I think that they can be implemented on top of all of this, to some extent.
-The above says nothing about document structure or
+There are other dimensions to vim than text editing: syntax highlighting; formatting; plugins; ... .
+Those dimensions can largely be implemented alongside the above syntax.
+The above architecture says nothing about document structure, and it's possible to define such structure in a custom mode, though likely that's better defined at a lower level along with rendering logic.
+The main point is that the above design allows most development to occur at a relatively high level that's roughly the equivalent of key commands, which only a minimal handful of operations (search, delete, insert, select, move, copy) operating on the application internals / document structure.